-The Freedom From Religion Foundation is asking Lumpkin County Schools in Georgia to discipline the four staffers who left their classrooms unattended and about 50 students who skipped class to join a prayer rally that started in a coach’s office.
+The Freedom From Religion Foundation is asking Lumpkin County Schools in Georgia to discipline four staffers who left their classrooms unattended and about 50 students who skipped class to join a prayer rally that started in a coach's office.

+The national state/church watchdog based in Madison, Wis., wants the teachers involved to be "permanently removed from duty."
 In a May 9 letter to Superintendent Dewey Moye, FFRF also raised other concerns about religion in Lumpkin County High School in Dahlonega.

-The letter from Staff Attorney Andrew Seidel was sent to Moye after he publicly stated that there would be no “consequences for any employee or any student” involved in the May 1 episode.
-FFRF informed Moye that such leniency shows unconstitutional favoritism to religion and that it will “encourage participants to repeat the crime.”
-As one student participant told that media: “I would do it again tomorrow.”
+The letter from FFRF Staff Attorney Andrew Seidel was sent to Moye after he publicly stated that there would be no "consequences for any employee or any student" involved in the May 1 episode.
+FFRF informed Moye that such leniency shows unconstitutional favoritism to religion and that it will "encourage participants to repeat the crime."
+As one student participant told that media: "I would do it again tomorrow."

 Media reported that the prayer started about 7:30 a.m. and lasted for more than six hours.
 One student claimed that "between 12 and 15 fellow students turned their lives over to Christ during the prayer."